Menu

 Learning Outcomes:

-1. Framework for tackling organizational challenges that do not have a single "solution"
+1. Participants will walk away with a framework for tackling organizational challenges that do not have a single "solution"

-2. Working experience of how to apply the framework
+2. Participants will gain experience on how to apply the framework

 About Your Facilitator: